UCSD-SASLab/HopfReachability/README.md

 ## Demo

-Here we solve the Backwards Reachable Sets for three linear time-varying systems with an elliptical target, inputs confined to the unit ball, and coordinate descent.
-Note, when solving the BRS, the value at each point is determined independently (and hence parallellizeable) and then the zero-level set is interpolated after.
+Here we solve the Backwards Reachable Sets for three simple, time-varying systems with an elliptical target, inputs confined to the unit ball, and coordinate descent.
+Note, when solving the BRS, the value at each point is determined independently and then the zero-level set is interpolated after.
 The plot below shows the comparison with `hj_reachability.py`, a dynamic-programming method.

 ```
 using LinearAlgebra, Plots